backtrace-labs/backtrace-node/README.md

 Sets the token that will be used for authentication when sending an error report.

+##### `handlePromises`

+Optional.
+Set to `true` to listen to the `unhandledRejection` global event and report those errors in addition to `uncaughtException` events.

+Defaults to `false` because an application can technically add a promise rejection handler after an event loop iteration, which would cause the `unhandledRejection` event to fire, followed by the `rejectionHandled` event when the handler was added later.
+This would make the error report a false positive.
+However, most applications will add rejection handlers before an event loop iteration, in which case `handlePromises` should be set to `true`.

 ##### `attributes`

 Optional.
-Object that contains additional attributes to be sent along with the error report.
+Object that contains additional attributes to be sent along with every error report.

 Example: